 Watching your child go off to school for the first time is heartstring-tugging at the best of times, but if they’re sobbing, miserable, and begging for you not to leave it can be nothing short of traumatic for all concerned.
 With the new school term now in full swing, you might expect that separation anxiety and tears at morning drop-off would have fallen by the wayside at this point.
 But this is not always the case, say experts.
-And for ‘Covid babies’ – children who were born either just before or during the pandemic, many of whom will be starting school for the first time this academic year – it’s likely to be even worse, according to leading UAE psychologists.
-Parents are being urged to look out for the signs and take steps to help ensure their child’s transition into education this September is a smooth one.
+And for ‘Covid babies’ – children who were born either just before or during the pandemic, some of whom will be starting school for the first time this academic year – it’s likely to be even worse, according to leading UAE psychologists.
+Parents are being urged to look out for the signs and take steps to help ensure their child’s transition into education this August into September is a smooth one.

 Starting school for ‘Covid babies’